imifos/autopsy-docker/README.md

   * Start XQuartz: ```open -a Xquartz```.
 This HAS to be done from the terminal, otherwise the process will not run with the correct rights.
   * (Do Once) In the XQuartz X11 Preferences, Security, Allow connections from network clients.
   * (Do Once) Open a new terminal window to make sure the new $DISPLAY environment variable value is set in our shell.
 Close the previous one.
   * Whitelist the host IP to allow X11 connections from host to host via the network interface: ```/opt/X11/bin/xhost + <your IP>```.
 This has to be done with $DISPLAY on default or operational value as xhost connects to the X11 server using the currently configured way.
 We do NOT set the local $DISPLAY environment variable.
+Do not run "xhost +" without IP.
   * Start a test container to verify the Autopsy GUI pops-up: ```docker run --rm -ti -e DISPLAY=<your IP>:0 -v /tmp/.X11-unix:/tmp/.X11-unix autopsy```
   * In case of error (Catalina), you need to give your shell (/bin/bash, /bin/zsh or both) 'Full Disk Access' in Preferences, Security & Privacy, Privacy.
 Re-open a new terminal window and retry.
 Ref: https://github.com/XQuartz/XQuartz/issues/6